openannotation/annotator/doc/api/app.rst

     Runs the 'start' plugin hook.

-    :returns Promise: Resolved when all plugin 'start' hooks have completed.
+    :returns: A promise, resolved when all plugin 'start' hooks have completed.

-..  function:: annotator.App.prototype.runHook(name[, args])

-    Run the named hook with the provided arguments

-    :returns Promise: Resolved when all over the hook handlers are complete.
+    :rtype: Promise

 ..  function:: annotator.App.prototype.destroy()